Findlay Creek

-Findlay Creek is a suburban neighbourhood in Gloucester-South Nepean Ward in the south end of Ottawa, Ontario, Canada.
+Findlay Creek is a suburban neighbourhood in Riverside South-Findlay Creek Ward in the south end of Ottawa, Ontario, Canada.
 According to the 2021 Canadian Census, the population of the community was 14,089 and there were 4,395 dwellings.

 The Findlay Creek Community Association is the volunteer group representing the interests of the community.

-Findlay Creek also has a small shopping centre and 3 gas stations.

 History

 In May 1988, the Regional Municipality of Ottawa-Carleton began rezoning this future urban area.
 Official plans were released in May 1989 with the Leitrim Official Plan Amendment No. 10.
 This initial plan was met with push-back from groups such as the Ottawa Field Naturalists Club due to the sensitive nature of the wetland system this subdivision would partially destroy, however plans ultimately went forward.

 Prior to the establishment of the Findlay Creek community, the area was a primarily undeveloped and used for a mix of residential, industrial, and institutional needs.
 In November 2003, the Leitrim Community Design Plan (CDP) was initiated to develop the community with a mix of land uses and housing types.

-A plan to widen Bank Street along Findlay Creek was announced in 2020, slated to begin in 2022.
+A plan to widen Bank Street along Findlay Creek was announced in 2020, began in 2022.